 In this type of disclosure, the worker may recognize the signs and symptoms of trafficking.
-This can happen through direct observation of behaviour injury, or signs of trauma, to the victim or offend or by reading the subtle patterns revealed about youth's life and taking an educated guess.
-In the cases, the victim or offender is gradually aided receive support and may ultimately disclose the abuse.
+This can happen through direct observation of behaviour, injury, or signs of trauma, to the victim or offender, or by reading the subtle patterns revealed about the youth's life and taking an educated guess.
+In these cases, the victim or offender is gradually aided to receive support and may ultimately disclose the abuse.